-Both male and female felinics can have enlarged thyroid cartilage, and although it’s less common for women to have their cartilage become visible sometimes women’s grow large enough to see.
-It is fairly normal for felinic women to have deep, masculine voices.
+Both sexes of felinics can have enlarged thyroid cartilage, and although it is less common for women to have their cartilage become visible, it is not rare.
+Because of this it is normal for felinic women to have deep, masculine voices.

-Female felinics tend to gain weight slower than males, but males have a harder time converting their fat into muscle.
-Because of this males tend to be squishier than females; it is considered feminine to be angular and women take pride in having ‘pointed’ appearances.
+Felinic women tend to gain weight slower than the men, and men have a harder time converting their fat into muscle.
+Because of this felinic men tend to be softer and wider than the women; and it is considered feminine to be angular and women take pride in having ‘pointed’ appearances.
 This difference is only enhanced by the average height of felinic men being noticably shorter than the women.

 Felinic, in general, are very good spellcasters, but their sex can affect what type of magic they cast; women tend to be better at physical forms of magic like summoning and alchemy, while men are better at mind-based magics like dream walking and prophecy magic.

 This race of felinic comes from Teri.
 They have pink hair, dark skin, and average at 9’6” tall.

 Pinkfur felinics put on a lot of weight fast, but have many layers of muscle underneath their weight and even the most unfit pinkfur is able to lift their own body weight with ease.